-- 1. A completed Admission Form, which is available at the Office of Admissions and Records (U214; 217/351-2482) or online at parkland.edu/getstarted. - 2.
-An official high school transcript forwarded by the high school last attended or a General Educational Development (GED) Score Report. - 3.
+- 1. A completed Admission Form, which is available at the Office of Admissions and Records (U214; 217/351-2482) or online at parkland.edu/getstarted. - An official high school transcript forwarded by the high school last attended or a General Educational Development (GED) Score Report. - 3.
 Official transcripts forwarded from colleges and universities previously attended, if credit earned there is to be used toward a degree or certificate at Parkland.
 Transfer credit may be accepted from another college or university accredited by a regional accrediting association (e.g., Higher Learning Commission).
 If the credit is not earned from a regionally accredited institution, the request for transfer credit is generally denied.
 In addition, for credit to be applied toward a degree or certificate at Parkland, the credit must have been earned at the time the institution was accredited.
-For more information on the transfer of credits process, see page 49.